ceplkist/Nature-Comm.-TEA-Code/README.md

 ## Instructions for Use

-We provide two example scripts to demonstrate how Multi-CD can be applied, with step-by-step tutorials.
+We provide example scripts to demonstrate how Automatic Process Synthesis Framework can be applied, with step-by-step tutorials.
-Simply open a demo script in Matlab and run; preferably, run by sections to see the intermediate outcome of each step.
+Simply open a demo script in Matlab and run; preferably,
-Example output plots from the demo scripts are included under [Data](Data).

-All custom functions (that do the real job) are in the [Code](Code) folder.
-If you find a function call in the demo and want to see a quick documentation of what it does, you can type

 ```
-help [function-name]
+[script-name]
 ```

+run by sections to see the intermediate outcome of each step.

+All custom functions (that do the real job) are in the [Functions](Functions) folder.

 on the Matlab command line.
 For example, `help HS_calculation_all`.
 Note that `setpaths.m` should have been run in advance, if not already called in the beginning of the demo script.